MrYsLab/python_banyan/docs/examples_intro.md

 ### When No Messages Are Available

-When the ZeroMQ *recv_mutlipart* method is called and no data is available on the subscription queue, ZeroMQ raises a ***zmq.error.Again*** exception.
+When the ZeroMQ *recv_mutlipart* method is called, and no data is available on the subscription queue, ZeroMQ raises a ***zmq.error.Again*** exception.
  The exception handler constitutes the idle portion of the Python Banyan event loop.
  During idle time, the